 Helpful Ideas That May Ease Your Pain

 Pain, no matter what the source of it, can be difficult and tiring to live with, especially if this pain is chronic.
-Pain has the potential to disrupt your daily life and severely alter it, if it is extreme.
+Pain has the potential to disrupt your daily life, and if extreme, can severely alter it.
 Living with chronic pain should be brought up with your doctor and controlled through a pain management plan that you both agree upon.
 However, here are some helpful ideas and tips on how to manage your pain through relaxation and calming activities.

 Imagine yourself breathing out the pain when you exhale and focus on your breathing rather than the pain.
 While relaxation breathing may take a bit of practice, the idea is that eventually when you feel pain, you can resort to this type of calming breathing technique to help take your mind off the pain and put you into a relaxed condition.

 Along with breathing, it can be helpful to try to take your mind off of the pain by focusing on something else, like reading a book or watching television.
 The external stimuli can help to shift your attention from the pain you are experiencing, to what you chose to put right in front of you.
 This technique is known as distraction.

 Another calming technique to use when pain emerges is exercise.
 While it is not recommended for individuals who experience excessive pain, it is useful for those who have mild to moderate discomfort.
 However, if at any time you feel that your pain is increasing dramatically, do not be afraid to stop and relax.
 Exercise has long been shown to help with pain release because of many important aspects of exercise.
 It helps to release endorphins, strengthen muscles that could be causing pain, release tension and help improve sleep and sleep quality.